Tontines - A Future Solution to Longevity Risk?

 So, why are tontines better than, or an alternative to, annuities in terms of providing longevity protection?
-Fundamentally because they may be more efficient products, as the product provider doesn't take a "risk" which needs to be reflected in terms of retained capital and nor does it need to be reflected in the product providers margin - with the product provider only basically fulfilling the duties of administrator.
-Furthermore, they may allow more bias towards growth investments and therefore a return on capital.
+Fundamentally because they may be more efficient products, as the product provider doesn't take a "risk" which needs to be reflected in terms of retained capital and nor does it need to be reflected in the product provider's margin - with the product provider only basically fulfilling the duties of an administrator.
+Furthermore, they may allow more bias towards growth investments and therefore a better return on capital.
 Note that we take the view that tontines would not typically replace base annuity income, but would normally be purchased in addition to provide longevity protection.

 Efficiency and Cost

 Hard data is difficult to find, but it is reasonable to suggest that 30% of the upfront capital paid into an annuity goes to provider profit margins, administration costs and contingency margins - annuities are reasonably complicated products requiring administration over long periods of time.
 It is the financial world's equivalent of driving a new car out of a showroom and seeing the value plummet immediately.
 There are obviously administrative costs associated with operating at tontine, but on most analysis they are significantly lower than those attaching to an annuity.

 Contingency margins are required by life insurance regulators in order to allow for situations where the whole population of annuity holders live longer than expected and to provide a buffer which protects the financial solvency of the life insurance company.
 There is no requirement for a contingency margin for tontine funds, as the pool is always 100% funded, but of course annuities provide a guarantee which is not present in a tontine.